Fight IQ — Language of Professional Wrestling Glossary

 The Narrative Engine: Forging Storylines Beyond the Mat

-The action inside the professional wrestling ring is only one part of the story.
+The action inside the wrestling ring is only one part of the story.
 These terms describe the creative process and narrative tools that shape a wrestler’s career trajectory.

 - Promo: The art of talking.
-A “promo” is any time a wrestler speaks to the audience—in an interview or monologue—to advance a storyline and build their character.
+A “promo” is any time a wrestler speaks to the audience — in an interview or monologue — to advance a storyline and build their character.

 - Booking: The master plan.
 “Booking” is the creative process of planning storylines, matches, and outcomes.